jnozzi/cocoadev.com/markdown/ACInvocation.md

-For all General/AspectCocoa related purposes, an General/ACInvocation is the same thing as an General/NSInvocation except that it is not actually an General/NSInvocation (not a subclass of General/NSInvocation).
+For all AspectCocoa related purposes, an ACInvocation is the same thing as an NSInvocation except that it is not actually an NSInvocation (not a subclass of NSInvocation).
 Otherwise it has nearly the same interface.